Our fund, in total, is down 17%. Or £4,842.67 out of the investment of £30,000.

 Those used to a ‘normal’ fund will consider this drastic as it takes an age in a ‘normal’ fund to come back 17%.
 However, I’m pleased with our recent come back to this level – always more difficult to bring a fund back up – but once we’re over the hump…

-With good money management (not risking too much too quickly) we can bring this back in a few weeks with good trading.
+With sound money management (not risking too much too quickly) we can bring this back in a few weeks with proper trading.

-However, remember that original invested amounts are guaranteed and can be taken back at any time, in any amount, without influence to the fund or fellow investors.
+However, remember that initially invested amounts are guaranteed and can be taken back at any time, in any number, without influence to the fund or fellow investors.

 At some point soon I know, based on our lessons learnt, that we will soar.

 Long interest paid was £10.87 – a reflection of our limited trades due to the Greek issues and subsequent volatility in the markets (shares, stocks and FX).
 Bonds and commodities were not adversely affected, but I have not had a buy signal for those this week.

 CLS Holdings PLC, – £471 loss.

 Monster Beverage Corp, +£691 gain.

 Total losses this week including long interest: £821

 Not exciting.
 But considering many (probably all of you) with ‘normal’ long-term managed funds would have had a loss this week.